McCulloch ROB R600 robotic lawn mower review

 Overall, we’re highly impressed with its charge to use ratio, ease of operation and navigation.
 Not to mention the built-in security features.
 Of course, setting the unit up isn’t easy but once done it will operate largely without you.

-As lawn mower go, this isn’t the cheapest option nor the most affordable robomower, but if you’re looking for a rock-solid unit that will still be scurrying around your garden in years to come, then you’ll want to consider the Mcculloch ROB R600.
+As robotic lawn mower go, this isn’t the cheapest option nor the most affordable robomower, but if you’re looking for a rock-solid unit that will still be scurrying around your garden in years to come, then you’ll want to consider the McCulloch ROB R600.
 9/10